aviatesk/EscapeAnalysis.jl/README.md

-`EscapeAnalysis` implements a backward field analysis in order to reason about escapes imposed on object fields with certain accuracy, and `x::EscapeLattice`'s `x.AliasEscapes` property exists for this purpose.
+`EscapeAnalysis` implements a backward field analysis in order to reason about escapes imposed on object fields with certain accuracy, and `x::EscapeLattice`'s `x.AliasInfo` property exists for this purpose.
 It records all possible values that can be aliased to fields of `x` at "usage" sites, and then the escape information of that recorded values are propagated to the actual field values later at "definition" sites.
 More specifically, the analysis records a value that may be aliased to a field of object by analyzing `getfield` call,